Guided by Voices: Later years (2002–2004)

-Guided by Voices would go on to release no less than 15 more studio albums (since Surrender Your Poppy Field).

 On November 9, 2004, Guided by Voices performed on the stage of Austin City Limits, broadcast by PBS on January 22, 2005.
 Their last television appearance was on Late Night with Conan O'Brien on December 2, 2004.
 They played the single, "Everybody Thinks I'm a Raincloud (When I'm Not Looking)".
 After a select round of final US shows, Guided by Voices played their final show at The Metro in Chicago on December 31, 2004.
 The four-hour, 63-song marathon finale is documented on the DVD The Electrifying Conclusion.

 Post-GBV (2005–2009)

 Pollard released his first post-GBV album in 2006 on Merge Records.
 The album, titled From a Compound Eye was a double LP produced by Todd Tobias.
-Later Pollard albums have been released on Merge and Pollard's own label, Guided by Voices Inc.
+Later Pollard albums have been released on Merge and Pollard's own label, Guided by Voices Inc. The GBV song "Everyone Thinks I'm a Raincloud (When I'm Not Looking)" was featured in the soundtrack for MLB 2K6.

 Following GBV's demise, Pollard was frequently asked about band reunions.
 In 2007 he told MAGNET: "To me, it's just cashing in.
 If you're gonna get the band back together, it should be to support a new record, not just to play the hits.
 That's like doing the county-fair circuit.
 I don't see Guided By Voices reforming.
 For one thing, there were 50 or 60 people in Guided By Voices over time."

 Pollard also commented on the fact that GBV and his solo output are basically the same, when he told Harp magazine, in 2005, "You know, a lot of people try to distinguish things between what is Robert Pollard and what is Guided By Voices.
 I tell them basically that there is no difference; I am Robert Pollard and I am Guided By Voices."

 In 2008, Pollard admitted to almost bringing GBV back for his album Robert Pollard Is Off to Business but decided against it, instead forming a new label titled Guided by Voices Inc.

 The 1998–1999 lineup of the band reunited for a few songs, for Pollard's 50th birthday in 2007.

 In October 2008, it was announced that Guided by Voices' music would be used for a 3-D film musical based on the life of Cleopatra to be directed by Steven Soderbergh with script by James Greer.

 Soderbergh and Greer would rewrite the lyrics of the songs to fit the story.

 Soderbergh had previously used a Guided by Voices song in his film Full Frontal, and wrote an introduction to a book on the band.

 Pollard wrote the soundtrack to Soderbergh's film Bubble, and that music was released as Music for 'Bubble'.
 Guided by Voices and Pollard posters, t-shirts, and songs appeared frequently on British sit-com The IT Crowd.